 Since this paper does not come in notebooks, it is only available as a notepad.
 One small gripe is that the glue that holds the paper to the pad is quite stiff and tearing off sheets can be difficult.
 There have been many times that some of the glue has come off on my sheet of paper.
 While it’s not difficult to remove, it can still be annoying.
 Other than that, there aren’t many features to discuss other than how the paper performs.
 With that in mind, let’s try it out!

 Looking at the ink-handling characteristics above, you may notice that it’s not particularly spectacular paper.
-It’s not a big sheener and doesn’t show a lot of shading.
+It’s got decent sheen and shows some shading, but there are plenty of other papers that perform better.
 So what’s special about it?
 The texture, of course!
 Don’t get me wrong, it is certainly fountain pen friendly paper.The main reason for using this is the quality of the paper itself.
 First, it weighs in at 100 gsm, so it has a very substantial feel to it.
 I keep mentioning the texture and that is the main appeal.
 One thing to know about laid paper is that, while you can write on both sides, the texture is only on one side.
 That is the side intended for writing.
 The back side handles ink the exact same as the front side.

 I keep mentioning the texture of this paper.
 It isn’t toothy, like some papers.
 In fact, it is quite a smooth paper.
 Because of this combination of smooth paper with a raised texture, writing on it is a unique experience.
 Your nib will glide across the surface of the paper, but will be hitting little bumps along the way.
 I personally don’t mind it at all, but I’m sure some people won’t enjoy using it.